MicrosoftDocs/xamarin-docs/docs/android/get-started/installation/openjdk.md

 - No more issues with 3rd party servers and installers.

-If you’d like to move to the improved experience sooner, builds of the Microsoft OpenJDK distribution are available for you to test on both Windows and Mac today.
-The setup is simple, and it is easy to revert back to the Oracle JDK at any time.
+If you’d like to move to the improved experience sooner, builds of the Microsoft OpenJDK distribution are available for you to test on both Windows and Mac.
+The setup process is described below, and you can revert back to the Oracle JDK at any time.

 ## Download

 To get started, download the correct build for your system:

 - **Mac** &ndash; https://dl.xamarin.com/OpenJDK/mac/microsoft-dist-openjdk-1.8.0.9.zip
 - **Windows x86** &ndash; https://dl.xamarin.com/OpenJDK/win32/microsoft-dist-openjdk-1.8.0.9.zip